New Approaches and Research Methods

 Research methods

 We use ethnographic methods, including participant-observation and interviews, to examine legal regimes of trans-border water governance.
-We will also consider perspectives of alternative water governance embedded in local beliefs that water politics extends beyond national borders and the human world to address local and global water management by other-then-human creatures, such as Lusad (water-deities).
+We also consider perspectives of alternative water governance embedded in local beliefs that water politics extends beyond national borders and the human world to address local and global water management by other-then-human creatures, such as Lusad (water-deities).